 188 Mile Drive

-Grand Rapids, MI is the art and beer capital of the midwest, and is home of the world’s largest art competition, Art Prize.
-More than a dozen incredible museums, an abundance of festivals, pop-up restaurants, and proximity to Lake Michigan, as well as more breweries per capita than just about any other U.S. city, Grand Rapids is a wonderful place to spend a weekend, or longer.
-If you’re craving a taste of nature, head to Frederik Meijer Gardens’ Japanesegarden to walk about a garden that expertly replicated from gardens in Japan.
+Grand Rapids, MI, is the art and beer capital of the Midwest, and is home to the world’s largest art competition, Art Prize.
+With more than a dozen incredible museums, an abundance of festivals, pop-up restaurants, and proximity to Lake Michigan, as well as more breweries per capita than just about any other U.S. city, Grand Rapids is a wonderful place to spend a weekend, or longer.
+If you’re craving a taste of nature, head to Frederik Meijer Gardens’ Japanese garden to walk about a garden that is expertly replicated from gardens in Japan.

 14 Mile Drive

 This stunning lakeside resort town peaks spring through fall, although there’s something to do all year long.
 My personal favorite place to sail into in Northern Michigan, Harbor Springs, has some of the best food in Northern Michigan.
 Grab a bite to eat at the New York Restaurant, The Depot Dining Club, The Paper Station Bistro, and Stafford’s Pier Restaurant.

 40 Mile Drive + 20 Minute ferry ride